Image workflow hub

 Curated matrix, not fake infinity

-The route list expands from useful destination formats and real browser support rather than pretending every theoretical pair deserves a page.
+The page list expands from useful destination formats and real browser support rather than pretending every theoretical pair deserves a page.

 Routes that flatten alpha or move into lossy formats say so directly in the copy and the workstation defaults.